MayFly-AI/manual/demos/yolov7/index.md

 # YOLOv7

-This tutorial shows how to run YOLOv7 real-time 30fps on a low latency wireless video stream using our sensorleap wireless camera and a computer with a RTX3090.
+This tutorial shows how to run YOLOv7 real-time 30fps on a low latency wireless video stream using MayFly wireless camera and a computer with a powerful GPU (we use RTX3090 but smaller should also work).

 INSERT VIDEO HERE